Laf111/WiiUFtpServer/README.md

 - **file injection (add rights on files received using IOSUHAX lib)**
 - remove the one slot limitation on upload and unlock up to **8 simultaneous transfers (download/upload)**
 - **much more faster than the original**

+Here the top max speeds i get on my LAN :

 <p align="center">
   <img src="NetworkConfig.png">
 </p>